 Another thing to consider is whether you are a more laidback traveler or if you value amenities.

 North Shore: More rural, laidback and relaxed.
 Main attractions include Hanalei town, Kilauea, waterfalls and lush valleys, and the resort community of Princeville.
+If you’d like to base yourself on the North Shore and don’t have a million bucks to spare (accommodations in this area are expensive!), go with Hanalei Bay Resort or Hanalei Colony Resort for beachfront vibes.

 East Shore: This is where most residents live.
 Because of this, you’ll find most vacation rentals here.
 This area is considered the most central.
 Here you’ll find Wailua, Kapa’a, the airport, several small shopping centers, restaurants, and a few beaches.

-If you plan on seeing the whole island, my recommendation is to spend a few days with accommodation in the North Shore while you’re sightseeing up there, then change accommodations to somewhere further south/east once you’re ready to explore the South Shore and East Shore.
+If you plan on seeing the whole island, my recommendation is to spend a few days with accommodation on the North Shore while you’re sightseeing up there, then change accommodations to somewhere further south/east once you’re ready to explore the South Shore and East Shore.

 My personal favorite area to stay?
 The East Shore!
 For first-timers, this is probably the best place to stay.
 Why?
 Being situated right in between the North and South Shores means you will have to spend less time driving to all the areas you’ll want to explore.